melijauregui/melijauregui/README.md

 ### Hi!
 I'm a Software Engineering student at the University of Buenos Aires, always open to new challenges.

-Open to new opportunities, I'm actively seeking ways to collaborate.
 If you have an interesting project, feel free to reach out :)

 Connect with me: meliijaureguii@gmail.com